All About National Black Cat Day

 - Black cats go with every décor, and, best of all, you can’t see their fur on your furniture!

-National Black Cat Day is a a day to celebrate the black cats of this world.
+National Black Cat Day is a a day to celebrate and raise awareness to the black cats of this world.
 They do not cause bad luck, or are known as “witches” or anything that was feared in the past.
 This day is used to celebrate that black cats can be sweet and loving.
-If you have a black cat, make sure to give them a little extra love today.
+If you have a black cat, make sure to give them a little extra love today and share them all over social media.